We are hiring!

 and/or stat mech methods (molecular dynamics, Monte Carlo)

--For PhD position: Master of Science from an accredited institution.
+-For PhD position: Master of Science in physical chemistry (materials or physics will be considered too) from an accredited institution.

--For postdoc position: PhD from an accredited institution plus at least 2 papers from PhD, and 1 paper for every year since PhD.
+-For postdoc position: PhD in the field of atomistic simulation from an accredited institution plus at least 2 papers from PhD, and 1 paper for every year since PhD.